-In accordance with ASC 815, certain of our commodity swap contracts and our interest rate agreements have been designated as cash flow hedges and the change in fair value between the execution date and the end of period (or early termination date in regards to the four Alon retail interest rate swaps discussed above) has been recorded in other comprehensive income.
+In accordance with ASC 815, certain of our commodity swap contracts were designated as cash flow hedges and the change in fair value between the execution date and the end of period was recorded in other comprehensive income.
 The fair value of these contracts is recognized in income in the same financial statement line item as hedged transaction at the time the positions are closed and the hedged transactions are recognized in income.
-In regards to our interest rate swap agreements, the losses in accumulated other comprehensive income were reclassified into earnings as a result of the discontinuance of cash flow hedges since the originally forecasted Alon Retail Credit Agreement interest payments did not occur by the end of the originally specified time period due to the Refinancing on March 30, 2018, as discussed above.

-The following table presents the fair value of our derivative instruments as of December 31, 2019 and 2018.
+The following table presents the fair value of our derivative instruments as of December 31, 2020 and 2019.
 The fair value amounts below are presented on a gross basis and do not reflect the netting of asset and liability positions permitted under our master netting arrangements, including cash collateral on deposit with our counterparties.
 We have elected to offset the recognized fair value amounts for multiple derivative instruments executed with the same counterparty in our financial statements.
 As a result, the asset and liability amounts below differ from the amounts presented in our consolidated balance sheets.
 See Note 13 for further information regarding the fair value of derivative instruments as presented below (in millions):

-Decembe r 31, 2019 December 31, 2018 Derivative Type Balance Sheet Location e Sheet Location Assets Liabilities Assets Liabilities Derivatives not designated as hedg ging instruments: Commodity derivatives(1) Other current assets \$ 188.9 \$ (202.1) \$ 158.3 \$ (142.4) Commodity derivatives(1) Other current liabilities 24.4 (34.0) (8.4) Commodity derivatives(1) Other long-term assets 2.1 (2.4) Commodity derivatives(1) Other long-term liabilities 23.4 (24.8) 93.0 (94.0) RIN commitment contracts(2) Other current assets 0.6 2.0 RIN commitment contracts(2) Other current liabilities (1.9) (6.7) Derivatives designated as hedging instruments: Commodity derivatives(1) Other current assets 3.4 (2.0) 200.3 (157.0) Commodity derivatives(1) Other current liabilities Commodity derivatives(1) Other long-term assets 0.2 (0.1) 6.1 (4.8) Interest rate derivatives Other long-term liabilities Total gross fair value of derivatives 240.9 (264.9) 461.8 (415.7) Less: Counterparty netting and cas h collateral (3) 210.7 (249.5) 399.9 (399.5) Total net fair value of derivatives \$ 30.2 \$ (15.4) \$ 61.9 \$ (16.2)
+Decembe December 31, 2020 December 31, 2019 Derivative Type Assets Liabilities Assets I Liabilities Derivatives not designated as hedgi ing instruments: Commodity derivatives (1) Other current assets \$ 48.9 \$ (24.8) \$ 188.9 \$ (202.1) Commodity derivatives (1) Other current liabilities 930.7 (943.8) 24.4 (34.0) Commodity derivatives (1) Other long-term assets 2.4 (2.3) Commodity derivatives (1) Other long-term liabilities 415.2 (415.8) 23.4 (24.8) RINs commitment contracts (2) Other current assets 33.6 0.6 RINs commitment contracts (2) Other current liabilities (22.5) (1.9) Derivatives designated as hedging i instruments: Commodity derivatives (1) Other current assets 0.5 (0.3) 3.4 (2.0) Commodity derivatives (1) Other current liabilities Commodity derivatives (1) Other long-term assets 0.2 (0.1) Total gross fair value of derivatives 1,431.3 (1,409.5) 240.9 (264.9) Less: Counterparty netting and cash n collateral (3) 1,358.3 (1,373.1) 210.7 (249.5) Total net fair value of derivatives \$ 73.0 \$ (36.4) \$ 30.2 \$ (15.4)

-(1) As of December 31, 2019 and 2018, we had open derivative positions representing 86,484,065 and 39,277,822 barrels, respectively, of crude oil and refined petroleum products.
-Of these open positions, contracts representing 600,000 and 16,461,000 barrels were designated as cash flow hedging instruments as of December 31, 2019 and 2018, respectively.
-Additionally, as of December 31, 2019, we had open derivative positions representing 40,050,000 One Million British Thermal Units, ("MMBTU") of natural gas products.
+(1) As of December 31, 2020 and 2019, we had open derivative positions representing 159,682,606 and 86,484,065 barrels, respectively, of crude oil and refined petroleum products.
+Of these open positions, contracts representing 600,000 barrels were designated as cash flow hedging instruments as of December 31, 2019.
+There were no open positions designated as cash flow hedging instruments as of December 31, 2020.
+Additionally, as of December 31, 2020 and 2019, we had open derivative positions representing 22,130,000 and 49,350,000 One Million British Thermal Units ("MMBTU"), respectively, of natural gas products.

-Total gains (losses) on our hedging derivatives and RIN commitment contracts recorded in the consolidated statements of income are as follows (in millions):
+Total (losses) gains on our hedging derivatives and RINs commitment contracts recorded in the consolidated statements of income are as follows (in millions):

-Gains (losses) on commodity derivatives not designated as hedging instruments recognized in cost of materials and other (1)
+(Losses) gains on derivatives not designated as hedging instruments recognized in cost of materials and other (1)

-Gains (losses) on commodity derivatives not designated as hedging instruments recognized in other operating income (expenses), net (1) (2)
+Gains on commodity derivatives not designated as hedging instruments recognized in other operating income, net ^{(1) (2)}